Disclaimer

 How Penalties Escalate Over Time

-Early action often limits damage and preserves more resolution options.
+Early action preserves more resolution options.

 Can Tax Evasion or Fraud Penalties Be Reduced?

-Potential strategies include:
+Possible strategies may include:

 - Amending returns before IRS contact